 Time is one of the most limited resources at a marketer’s disposal.
 With endless possibilities for strategy and campaigns, marketing and sales teams need to be as effective and efficient as possible.

 Account based marketing (ABM) aims to solve that problem.

-Whereas inbound marketing would be like casting a wide net in the ocean, account based marketing is like targeting the big fish with a spear.
-In doing so, limited resources are allocated towards high-impact new business.
+Whereas inbound marketing would be like casting a wide net in the ocean, account-based marketing is like targeting the big fish with a spear.
+In doing so, limited resources are allocated towards high-impact new businesses.

 Although ABM can take time to implement, the results tend to come much faster than brand awareness or organic lead generation campaigns.

 Some of the key benefits of ABM include:

 - Efficient use of budget and resources